<?xml version="1.0" encoding="UTF-8"?>

 <link>http://sciencefilm.org/blog</link>

-<description>Modern Communication for Modern Science</description>
+<description>A blog about Modern Communication for Modern Science</description>

 <sy:updatePeriod>hourly</sy:updatePeriod>